 IMPROPER INSTALLATION, ADJUSTMENT, ALTERATION, SERVICE OR MAINTENANCE CAN CAUSE DEATH, SEVERE INJURY AND/OR PROPERTY DAMAGE.

-The thermostat must control both the Vacuum Exhauster and Burner(s).
+The thermostat must control both the Vacuum exhauster and Burner(s).
+DO NOT CONTROL SEPARATELY.
+Burner(s) MUST NOT be wired "HOT".
 Refer to the electrical wiring section of this manual.